munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code vm-include-debug (1 before, 1 after)

-I know this code isn't super impressive so far -- it's literally a switch statement wrapped in a for loop but, believe it or not, this one of the two major components of our VM.
+I know this code isn't super impressive so far -- it's literally a switch statement wrapped in a for loop but, believe it or not, this is one of the two major components of our VM.
 With this, we can imperatively execute instructions.
 Its simplicity is a virtue -- the less work it does, the faster it can do it.
 Contrast this with all of the complexity and overhead we had in jlox with the